Coway Airmega 200M Air Purifier Review

 The Coway Airmega 200M is available in two color variants: 'Black' and 'White'.
 We tested the 'Black' variant.

-Let us know in the comments if you come across another variant.
+Let us know in the comments if you come across any other variants.

 Popular Air Purifier Comparisons

 The Coway Airmega 200M is all but identical to the Coway Airmega AP-1512HH Mighty, with the two machines sharing the same filter system, motor, and user interface.
-Like its older sibling, it doesn't have the same range of niceties as some alternatives, with no smartphone app or compatibility with voice commands made through Amazon Alexa or Google Assistant devices.
-However, if those features don't appeal to you, and you simply want an air purifier capable of cleaning medium to large-sized rooms, but with a relatively small footprint, it's certainly a good option.
+Like its older sibling, it doesn't offer the same range of niceties as some alternatives, with no smartphone app or support for voice commands via Amazon Alexa or Google Assistant devices.
+However, if those features don't appeal to you and you simply want an air purifier with a relatively small footprint that can clean medium- to large-sized rooms, it's certainly a good option.

 Test Results